 It’s set in Atlanta during a rare snowstorm and features multiple love stories set on the same night and interconnected when a group of friends is trying to help their besties get back together.

 I was swept by each of the love stories and I loved the warm and fuzzy feelings this book gave me.
 Save this book set in winter to read in front of the fire when it snows and you won’t regret it!
+It’s such a charming Christmas romance book.

 Fantasy Winter Books